 The key responsibilities of a National Park Authority are:

-"Given its large population, and the number of local authorities having land in the Park, the Secretary of State takes the view that the South Downs National Park Authority should delegate its development control work as far as is possible ton its constituent local authorities.
-He recognises that this is a decision for the NPA, but will base his own decisions ( for example on membership and funding) on the presumption that that delegation will, so far as is possible , occur , until such time as the NPA may decide differently."
+"Given its large population, and the number of local authorities having land in the Park, the Secretary of State takes the view that the South Downs National Park Authority should delegate its development control work as far as is possible to its constituent local authorities.
+He recognises that this is a decision for the NPA, but will base his own decisions ( for example on membership and funding) on the presumption that that delegation will, so far as is possible, occur, until such time as the NPA may decide differently."

 The National Park is entirely funded by the Government.
-However, the SDNPA will be able to supplement its budget by income from any visitor centres and car parks it runs, and by bidding for various external funds.
+However, the SDNPA are able to supplement their budget by income from any visitor centres and car parks they run, and by bidding for various external funds.

 There are still housing, employment and community development needs to be met and these have to be weighed against any impact on the objectives of National Park designation.
 In 2007-8 (the last full year national figures), 85% of all planning applications in the eight existing English National Parks were approved.
 Coincidentally, that is exactly the same % level as in Lewes District over that same period.

-The main effect will be on planning services in the area.
+The main effect is on planning services in the area.

-Most of the areas covered by the proposed SDNP are already covered by the Sussex Downs AONB.
-We have operated very restrictive planning policies in this area for many years, in order to conserve and enhance the nationally important landscape.
+Most of the areas covered by the proposed SDNP were already covered by the Sussex Downs AONB.
+Restrictive planning policies have operated in this area for many years, in order to conserve and enhance the nationally important landscape.
 LDC will continue to do so.
-The main effect of SDNP designation in these areas is an additional focus on promoting public enjoyment of the area.
+The main effect of SDNP designation in these areas, is an additional focus on promoting public enjoyment of the area.

 The significant additions to the area of nationally important landscape created by the SDNP are the town of Lewes, the village of Ditchling, Tidemills and a few other smaller areas.
-The SDNP will mean that "permitted development rights" (in other words, what you can do without needing to seek planning permission) will be reduced in these areas.
-These reductions in development rights will be the same as in the existing AONB and existing conservation areas, such as the historic cores of Lewes and Ditchling.
+The SDNP means that "permitted development rights" (in other words, what you can do without needing to seek planning permission) are reduced in these areas.
+These reductions in development rights are the same as in the existing AONB and existing conservation areas, such as the historic cores of Lewes and Ditchling.

-Therefore, the effect of SDNP designation is that, initially, it will only provide additional planning controls in places such as the Landport, Malling and Neville estates in Lewes, the newer parts of Ditchling, and parts of the adjacent countryside.
-These are the places which do not have the additional controls already conferred by either AONB or conservation area status.
+Therefore, the effect of SDNP designation is that, initially, it only provides additional planning controls in places such as the Landport, Malling and Neville estates in Lewes, the newer parts of Ditchling, and parts of the adjacent countryside.
+These are the places which do not have the additional controls previously conferred by the AONB or conservation area status.

 In due course, the incoming SDNPA will want to review and harmonise planning policies across the whole South Downs area.
 It will be preparing its own Local Development Framework document extending from Winchester right across to Eastbourne.
-This may eventually mean some planning policy changes to support the statutory objectives of National Park designation (see 5 above)
+This may eventually mean some planning policy changes to support the statutory objectives of National Park designation.

-The setting up of the SDNPA, and any new delegation arrangements for planning applications, will mean some significant changes to the way LDC delivers its planning functions generally.
-This will need a very large amount of work over the next two years.
+The setting up of the SDNPA, and delegation arrangements for planning applications, have brought some significant changes to the way LDC delivers its planning functions generally.

 With the SDNPA becoming the planning authority for the Park, it will have considerable influence over a range of other matters on land within the designated area, such as managing flood risk, conservation of the historic environment, economic development, transport and parking, provision of affordable housing, cleaning up contaminated land, air quality and work on climate change.

 The other main implication for Lewes District Council will be tourism and visitor services.
 The designation of a national park can be expected to draw many more visitors to the area.
-This will mean that we will need to consider how best we integrate our Tourist Information Centres and tourist promotion activity with the work of the SDNPA.
-The challenge will be how to secure additional economic benefits without harming the special local environment that visitors come to see.
+This means that we will need to consider how best we integrate our Tourist Information Centres and tourist promotion activity with the work of the SDNPA.
+The challenge will be how to secure additional economic benefits without harming the special local environment, that visitors come to see.

 PDF: the effect that the proposed South Downs National Park will have on planning decisions in the Lewes District